-This tutorial describes how to create a tree structure and ensure that your policies apply only to SCIM requests.
+This tutorial describes how to create a tree structure and ensure that your policies apply only to System for Cross-domain Identity Management (SCIM) requests.

 The default policies include the policy named Token Validation.
 In the PingAuthorize Policy Editor, you can find this policy under Global Decision Point.
-This policy denies any request using an access token if the token's active flag is set to false.
+This policy denies any request by using an access token if its active flag is set to false.
 This policy is augmented with a set of scope-based access control policies.

-- 1. To create the tree structure, perform the following steps: - 1.
-Sign on to the PingAuthorize Policy Editor using the URL and credentials from Accessing the GUIs. - 2.
-Click Policies. - 3.
-Select Global Decision Point. - 4.
-From the + menu, select Add Policy Set. - 5.
-For the name, replace Untitled with SCIM Policy Set. - 6.
+- 1. To create the tree structure, perform the following steps: - a.
+Sign on to the PingAuthorize Policy Editor using the URL and credentials from Accessing the GUIs on page 27. - b.
+Click Policies. - c.
+Highlight Global Decision Point. - d.
+From the + menu, select Add Policy Set. - e.
+For the name, replace Untitled with SCIM Policy Set. - f.
 In the Policies section, set the Combining algorithm to A single deny will override any permit decisions.